Minimal Surfaces in Hyperbolic 3-manifolds: Introduction

-{\em Exceptional Manifolds:} As listed above, we have 2 exceptional families for the existence question.
-In Type I, $M$ is a product manifold with bounded geometry, i.e. $M\simeq S\times \BR$ where $S$ is a closed surface of genus $\geq 2$.
+{\em Exceptional Manifolds:} As listed above, we have two exceptional families for the existence question.
+In Type I, $M$ is a product manifold with geometrically infinite ends, i.e. $M\simeq S\times \BR$ where $S$ is a closed surface of genus $\geq 2$.
 This case is quite delicate, as one needs to rule out the existence of mean convex foliation in $M\simeq S\times \BR$.
-Finally in Type II, we have examples like $M=\BH^3$, and Schottky manifolds.
-In these cases, since the topology of the manifold is quite trivial, the area minimization methods do not work.
-Also, the structure of the ends prevents the use of min-max methods.
-In Section 5, we will discuss these exceptional cases in detail.
+For Type II, we have examples like $M=\BH^3$, and Schottky manifolds.
+For this case, it might be possible to show that there is no closed embedded minimal surfaces in general by constructing CMC foliations.
+See Sections \ref{sec-Exc} and \ref{sec-remaining} for further discussion.

 Organization of the paper is as follows.
-In Section 2, we will give basic definitions, and relevant results which will be used in the remainder of the paper.
-First, in Section 3, we deal with the unbounded geometry case.
-Then, in Section 4, we deal with the bounded geometry case, and prove the main result.
-In Section 5, we will discuss the exceptional cases, and give some refinements of the main result in these cases.
-In Section 6, we will discuss further questions, and give concluding remarks.
+In Section 2, we give the necessary background, and the relevant results on the problem.
+In Section 3, we prove our main result.
+In Section 4, we discuss the exceptional cases, and further questions, and give some concluding remarks.